 - Plant Wellness Way modules

 Mike, what are your thoughts on this process please?
 I would like to see this reliability training work, as it may provide a path for maintenance management training in a wider area for our company.

 I wish all operations and maintenance managers were as aware of how reliability is created and sustained as you are.
 Clearly your background in the aircraft industry has given you the right understandings.

 I’m all for the engineering, maintenance and reliability education you suggest.
 Provided the right knowledge and insights were transferred and practiced it would make a big improvement to an industrial plant’s performance.
 The challenge is how to do that in a reasonable time and cost.

 You are only the second manager in nine years to ask for the right sort of reliability training for their employees.
 As much as you are correct, it is not a very big market on which to build a business.
 This is the dilemma I face in providing you with the training you want.
 I have thought often about doing want you suggest.
 I even went as far as looking at how to establish Cert IV, Diploma and Advanced Diploma reliability training.
 The suite of courses was to be called Plant Reliability Management.
+The training would be built around the content in the Maintenance And Reliability Like They Should Be Done!
+PDF.
 If you wish, I can send you a spread sheet by email attachment with the units I had planned to put in the Plant Reliability Management training courses.
 But always I stop when I look at the investment justification.

 There are other options available which could address your workforce reliability training needs, two of them are explained below.